-Social technology has given us a window into spaces that were not visible before…
+Social tech is a window into spaces that were not visible before…

 We can now see into offices and learn about work cultures before even applying for a job.
 But, the window is always two-way.

 A peek into businesses…

 Through social media and other technology, we have been given the ability to not only follow businesses but get a glimpse of what goes on in their offices day to day.

 LinkedIn offers up employee lists, Instagram contains photos of office dogs and Twitter shares news and snapshots of office events.